holochain/holochain/docs/specs/src/hwp_1_intro.md

 As we have also argued, and as other authors formally prove[^byzantine-eventual-consistency], such freedom need not compromise the technical or social integrity needed to take confident action.
 There is a broad space of design possibilities that allow groups to embody non-coercive, highly coherent, contextually appropriate patterns of coordination even in the presence of malicious actors.
 In the remainder of this paper, we will explore how Holochain's design realizes the expressivity necessary to build these patterns.

-[^byzantine-eventual-consistency]: [Byzantine Eventual Consistency and the Fundamental Limits of Peer-to-Peer Databases](https://arxiv.org/pdf/2012.00472), Martin Kleppmann and Heidi Howard, 2020.
+[^byzantine-eventual-consistency]: *Byzantine Eventual Consistency and the Fundamental Limits of Peer-to-Peer Databases*, Martin Kleppmann and Heidi Howard, 2020 <https://arxiv.org/pdf/2012.00472>.